Gageperrin/it-notes/it-topics/cissp.md

 * Link encryption means the packet header and data are encrypted between each node but decrypted and re-encrypted again with each hop.
 This is not a very secure option.
 * Onion encryption is the most secure of the three as multiple layers of encryption are wrapped at the first node then each subsequent node unwraps one layer and passes it along.
 This can help provide anonymity and confidentiality to the data.

-Beyond this information can also be obfuscated through concealing, pruning, fabricating, trimming, or encrypting data.
+Beyond this information can also be obfuscated through concealing, pruning, fabricating, trimming, tokenizing, or encrypting data.

 Digital Rights Management (DRM) protects intellectual property assets in their use, modification, or sharing, as stipulated by NIST SP 500-241.
 DRM technologies have been developed to protect mass-produced media, and these same technologies have been adopted for protecting sensitive organization data using Information Rights Management (IRM) tooling.

 Data Loss Prevention (DLP) is a system's ability to identify, monitor, and protect data in use, motion and at rest using deep packet content inspection, contextual security analysis of the transaction originator, data object, medium, timing, recipient, destination, etc. within a centralized management framework.
+DLP can be either network-based or endpoint-based.

+Cloud Access Security Broker (CASB) is software that can monitor and enforce cloud access for individual users.

 # Domain 3: Security Architecture and Engineering